santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 The Azure CLI is a command tool that can be used to access and manage the Data Lake!
 It was built to optimize operations like applying permissions, so is another option for bulk operations. https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-cli-2.0#work-with-permissions-and-acls-for-a-data-lake-storage-gen1-account

+3. PowerShell
+PowerShell is a versatile scripting tool you can use to create, manage, and add data to the data lake!
+Many of the permissions editing cmdlts in PowerShell are also now recursive, and so don't require scripting to do more heavy-hitting tasks.
+For a tutorial on how to use PowerShell with ADLS Gen 1, go here: [Link](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-powershell)
+For a reference on all cmdlts available for use against ADLS Gen 1, go here:

 ### Best Practices